-Guys, I’m a big lover of coupoIt takes up no space in my house and it doesn’t make my kids crazy from sugar.
+Guys, I’m a big lover of coupons!
+They take up no space in my house and don’t make my kids crazy from sugar.
 For birthdays, they get a coupon for 30 min extra TV, 1 extra hot lunch at school, and to stay up late for 15 minutes.

 Love You Letter